sashakomo/pdsnd_github/pdsnd_github/README.md

 The purpose of the project is to analyse the bikeshare data for three different cities in the USA.

 ### Files used
 The only files used for this project were those provided by Udacity.
-Namely:
-*new_york_city.csv
-*chicago.csv
-*washington.csv
-*bikeshare.py
+Namely: new_york_city.csv, chicago.csv, washington.csv and bikeshare.py.

 ### Credits
 The below link helped me convert the time stats to a format that was more easily readable for humans: